metabase/metabase-ruby-static-embedding-sample/README.md

 ## Reporting issues

-Please report bugs or feature requests as issues in this reporsitory.
+Please report bugs or feature requests as issues in this repository.
 Please do not report security vulnerabilities on the public GitHub issue tracker.
 Our Security Policy describes [the procedure](https://github.com/metabase/metabase/security#reporting-a-vulnerability) for disclosing security issues.

 ## Author